-- 3.3.3 The Council has concluded that Oakgrove Farm is less suitable for development as a Gypsy and Traveller site, as it has been assessed as having less advantages/benefits than Bradbury Farm, Crick in terms of its location.
-Based on the number of pitches required it is, therefore, proposed to withdraw Oakgrove Farm.
-The main material evidence that has informed this conclusion is: - Noise Survey A medium/high risk of noise impacting the southern part of the site closest to the B4245.
+- 3.3.3 In addition to the pitch requirement reducing from eleven to seven, the main material evidence that has informed the Council's conclusion and the proposal to withdraw Oakgrove Farm from the site identification process is: - Noise Survey A medium/high risk of noise impacting the southern part of the site closest to the B4245.
 95m from the B4245 there is a medium risk of noise.
 However, if an earth bund or solid noise barrier were constructed along the southern edge of the site this may provide sufficient sound attenuation that the internal noise criteria recommended would be met within mobile homes on the northern part of the site. - Transport For the residential use proposed, considerations should include the lack of sustainable transport facilities surrounding the site, with no footway connections available on the B4245.
-The site is positioned in and as such has very little supply of complimentary facilities / amenities in close proximity.
+The site is positioned in and as such has very little supply of complimentary facilities / amenities in proximity.
 This could lead to the site being largely car-dominated in terms of trips, with little opportunity available for the uptake of active travel modes or use of sustainable transport.
-The Highway authority hasn't objected to the proposed use but consider location is not a sustainable transport location. - Air Quality, Land Contamination and Ecology Surveys Air Quality and Land Contamination surveys weren't required, and the Ecology Survey didn't identify any significant planning constraints that could not be addressed or mitigated against - Public Consultation Feedback received included issues and concerns related to traffic and road safety and the principle of its location. - Site Evaluation Conclusions On the basis of the findings, it is considered that whilst Oakgrove Farm has potential for development as a Gypsy and Traveller site, but is less suitable than Bradbury Farm, Crick and, therefore, on the basis of pitch need should be withdrawn from the process because: - The location is currently not conducive to Active Travel and is not considered to be a sustainable transport location.
-The lack infrastructure e.g. footways and local amenities is considered a constraint.
+The Highway authority has not objected to the proposed use but consider location is not a sustainable transport location. - Air Quality, Land Contamination and Ecology Surveys Air Quality and Land Contamination surveys were not required, and the Ecology Survey did not identify any significant planning constraints that could not be addressed or mitigated against - Public Consultation Feedback received included issues and concerns related to traffic and road safety and the principle of its location. - Site Evaluation Conclusions - On the basis of findings, it is considered that Oakgrove Farm should be withdrawn from the site investigation process because: - The location is currently not conducive to Active Travel and is not considered to be a sustainable transport location.
+The lack of infrastructure e.g. footways and local amenities is considered a constraint.